battlecode/battlecode-server-2017/specs.md

 The following is a detailed list of a robot's execution order within a single turn.
 If it dies halfway through, the remainder of the list does not get executed.
 In particular, note that changes to a robot's state do not happen while player code is being executed.
 All actions instead get sent to an action queue, and they are executed after the player code is run.
 For example, if a SOLDIER calls move() and then getLocation(), it will not reflect the location of the robot yet.

 1. Robot executes up to `GameConstants.BYTECODE_LIMIT` of player code.
-Power costs for action calls in the player code are checked based on the available power at this point.
 2. Channels are updated with new broadcasts
 3. Actions are performed